kinojms/obsidian-notes/CSOPESY/V. Input Output Systems.md

 ![[Pasted image 20250611082946.png]]

 - subtleties of devices handled by device drivers
-- broadly I/O devices can be
+- broadly I/O devices can be grouped by the OS into
+	- block I/O
+	- character I/O
+	- memory-mapped file access
+	- network sockets
+- for direct manipulation of I/O device specific tasks
+# Clocks and Timers
+- provide current time, elapsed time, timer
+- normal resolution about 1/60 seconds
+-